How to Apply: Undergraduate Students

 In order to be considered official documents, your transcript and proof of English language proficiency (if needed), must be submitted to our office by your home university exchange office.
 We cannot accept these documents directly from students.

-If your home university exchange office do not already have access to these documents, please make sure that the guidelines below are followed carefully when providing them with these documents.
+If your home university exchange office does not already have access to these documents, please make sure that the guidelines below are followed carefully when providing them with these documents.

 After they have submitted your nomination to us, they will receive a link to a document upload form, which they should use to upload your documents.